Common law payments

 Common law payments or damages are a monetary payment made to compensate for the losses sustained as a consequence of a work-related injury.

 WorkCover is committed to managing common law claims in accordance with model litigant principles.
-Our philosophy of making our "best offer" early is part of our "firm but fair" approach to claims management.
-It also helps us achieve better outcomes for all of our customers.
+Our philosophy of making our best offer early helps us achieve better outcomes for all of our customers.

 Components that make up a damages payment